 In times of crisis, when they are under stress, Visionaries can pivot so fast they give everyone else in the organization whiplash.
 The Visionary feels in control; They’ve got their hands on the reigns.
 Everyone else feels out of control, and an enormous amount of energy gets wasted as the business tries desperately to get in sync.

 The best way to resist the urge to “over-pivot” is to harness your energy to give your team clarity.
-I wrote a series on this called Fighting the Fray.
+I wrote a series on this called 8 Practical Ways To Lead Your Team Through Every Crisis.
 If you’ve not already read it, I will encourage you to do so.
 I outline the following 7-strategies you can use to give your team clarity and help them find their footing so you can all move forward together.

 - Paint a clear picture of the horizon